Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 Third, the optimized version of the I.C. is processed by the _Back-End_.
 There, the final binary code to be ran on the target processor is generated.
-Final static optimizations may be generated during this phase also, according to the specificies of the target process unit.
+Final static optimizations may be generated during this phase also, according to the specificities of the target process unit.

 Well, this is for the design of three-phase compilers, but two-phase compilers exist also, with no _Optimizer_ phase.
 See coresponding schema below.